 Hometown: Lexington

-About me: I have a decade of experience in advocacy across Kentucky in the areas of housing, voting access, and LGBTQ+ rights.
-I have spent years building relationships within the community.
-Along with my friend and co-founder, I recognized the need for a safe summer camp experience for LGBTQ+ youth in Kentucky.
-I bring a fierce spirit and empathetic heart to my advocacy and support.
-I believe that we have a duty to our young people to co-create with them a safe and equitable world and that starts right here in our own backyard of Kentucky.
-I am the mother of two incredible children and our sweet pup, Gizmo.
+Jess brought a decade of experience in advocacy across Kentucky in the areas of housing, voting access, and LGBTQ+ rights.
+She spent years building relationships within the community.
+Along with her friend and co-founder, she recognized the need for a safe summer camp experience for LGBTQ+ youth in Kentucky.
+She brings a fierce spirit and empathetic heart to her advocacy and support.
+She believe that we have a duty to our young people to co-create with them a safe and equitable world and that starts right here in our own backyard of Kentucky.
+She is the mother of two incredible children and our sweet pup, Gizmo.

-Fun fact: In my down time, I enjoy coffee with friends, hiking, camping, reading, S’mores and especially a competitive game of UNO.
+Fun fact: In her down time, she enjoys coffee with friends, hiking, camping, reading, S’mores and especially a competitive game of UNO.

 Home Town: Nicholasville

-About Me: I bring to my work my lens as a cis female, bisexual, disabled, neurodivergent, rural woman.
-I am a project manager in the healthcare industry and doctoral candidate at the University of Kentucky.
-My research area is the reader response of young adolescents as they transact with multimodal texts.
-I am a graduate of Berea College, University of the Cumberlands, and the University of Kentucky with degrees in art, education, and research.
-I have many years of activism and volunteering experience across a variety of contexts.
-I am proud to have co-created the kind of space I did not have as a young person for future generations, but it took our entire team to make that happen.
-I am a member of the 2025-2026 cohort for the Kentucky Rural-Urban Exchange.
-I am also a published rural poet and love spending time with my husband and daughter traveling, kayaking, and fishing.
+About Me: Melissa brings to her work her lens as a cis female, bisexual, disabled, neurodivergent, rural woman.
+She is a project manager in the healthcare industry and doctoral candidate at the University of Kentucky.
+Her research area is the reader response of young adolescents as they transact with multimodal texts.
+Melissa is a graduate of Berea College, University of the Cumberlands, and the University of Kentucky with degrees in art, education, and research.
+Sher brings many years of activism and volunteering experience across a variety of contexts.
+She is proud to have co-created the kind of space she did not have as a young person for future generations, but stresses that it took an entire team to make that happen.
+Melissa is a member of the 2025-2026 cohort for the Kentucky Rural-Urban Exchange.
+She is also a published rural poet and loves spending time with her husband and daughter traveling, kayaking, and fishing.

-Fun fact: I hosted one of the first Little Free Libraries in Kentucky.
+Fun fact: She built and hosted one of the first Little Free Libraries in Kentucky.